yphil-dev/Emulsion/README.md

 </div>

-## What is Emulsion?

-A portal to your **games** ; It brings everything together in one beautiful, responsive frontend that just-works.

-### Key Features
+## Key Features

+All your games in one place, even if they're all over your drives.

-- **True Unification** - All your emulators, one elegant interface
+- **True Unification** - All your games, all your emulators, one responsive interface
 - **Fast** - Thousands of games realy to launch under the second
 - **Light** - Emulsion is not a gigantic cathedral that also does coffee, or downright its own Operating System 😉

-### *Unique* Features ; Why Emulsion?
+### *Unique* Features
+Emulsion is a totally new approach at the "emaulation station / launch box / Retropie / Batocera" conundrum.

 Only Emulsion does it this way ; Seriously, look it up!

+- **Flexible Storage** - Games across multiple drives?
+No problem!
 - **Universal Input** - Keyboard, mouse, or any game controller
 - **Responsive UX** - Adapts perfectly to any screen size / orientation
-- **Flexible Storage** - Games across multiple drives?
-No problem!
+- **Smart emulator management** - Emulsion uses your installed emulator, or install it in a standard way.
+That way it's always up to date.
-- **Smart Meta data management** - Manually curate your collection with images and text from multiple sources (but always WikiPedia API as a fallback) or batch-download them in real time
+- **Smart Meta data management** - Manually curate your collection with images and text from multiple sources (but always WikiPedia API as a fallback) or batch-download them in real time ; All from the console gallery.
-- **Non-Invasive** - Doesn't mess with your emulator configs

 - **Reproducible** - One config file = instant gaming PC setup
 - **Arcade Ready** - Perfect for driving an arcade cabinet